NAME

 18th July, 1722.

 To son John and dau.
-Mary, 200 A. Parish equally (for
+Mary, 200 A. “Parish” equally (for division see will).

 To son Benjamin, personalty (to be of age at 18).